babylonlabs-io/wallet-connector/README.md

   significant maintenance and will happen only for critical wallets for the staking application.
 - **Mobile Wallets** can integrate through the mobile injectable interface.
-For detailed integration specifications and alternatives, please refer to our [Wallet Integration Guide](docs/wallet-integration.md).
+For a detailed integration specification, please refer to our [Wallet Integration Guide](docs/wallet-integration.md).